Social Work

 SSW SR 744

-Graduate Prerequisites: Satisfactory completion of SSW SR 743 (C or above) or permission of de partment chair.
-Required of all students. - Grad Prereq: satisfactory completion of SSW SR 743 (C or above) or permission of department chair.
-Required of all students.
-Introduces the concepts and procedures that are fundamental to both descriptive and inferential statistics.
-Explores empirical research examining the effectiveness of social work practice, particularly in the urban environment.
+Graduate Prerequisites: SSW SR743.
+Required of all students. - Students are introduced to the concepts and procedures that are fundamental to both descriptive and inferential statistics.
+Empirical research examining the effectiveness of social work practice, particularly in the urban environment, is explored.
 Utilizing existing national data sets, students generate their own research hypotheses and then formulate and carry out an analytic strategy to answer these questions effectively.
 Emphasis is also placed on gaining skills in presenting and communicating key findings to relevant audiences and stakeholders.
 3 cr.
+Tuition: $3690

 Social Work and Health Care: Tools for Practice